 Accounts receivable reflects uncollateralized amounts due from members for contributions billed and commissions due from insurance companies.
 The Pool grants credit to housing authorities, low income housing tax credit partnerships, and non-profit corporations in Oregon, Washington, California and Nevada.
 Contributions are due from housing authorities and policyholders generally prior to the start of the coverage period.
 Interest is not charged on delinquent balances.
 Management individually reviews all delinquent balances and works with the housing authority and policyholder to collect amounts owed.
-No receivable balances were delinquent more than 90 days as of December 31, 2021 and 2020.
+Receivable balances delinquent more than 90 days were \$220,037 and \$0 as of December 31, 2022 and 2021, respectively.
 The Pool did not provide an allowance for doubtful accounts as all accounts are considered collectible.